jcsherin/jcsherin.github.io/posts/dremel-column-striping.md

 layout: layouts/post.njk
 ---

+# Introduction

+The main issue with flattening nested data structures is ensuring the process is reversible.
+The flattened representation needs to contain both data and the metadata which encodes the structure.
+From this representation, one should be able to correctly reconstruct the original nested data structure.

+Typically, a query reads only a few attributes.
+Therefore, it is more efficient to read only those specific attributes, rather than the entire nested data structure.
+Consequently, a core desirable property of such flattening is the ability to partially reconstruct the nested data structure, skipping any attributes not mentioned in the query.

+- [ ] **TODO:** Create illustration for partial projection
+  - **Objective:** Original and partial side by side
+  - **Details**:
+    - **Original**
+      - Clear, compact (YAML over JSON)
+      - Example has 2 or more levels of nesting
+      - Clearly labelled as original
+    - **Partial Projection**
+      - Briefly state the query (e.g. query for product id and English(US) description of first image)
+      - Show the result partial projection from original
+      - Clearly labelled as partial
+  - **Placement:** Insert after paragraph discussing partial reconstruction

+---

 In columnar storage values of a single column attribute are stored contiguously.
 In analytics databases the query optimizer can apply projection pushdown directly to the data source.
 This means only those columns